KaniskarK/Python-ChatBot/README.md

 # Chatbot Deployment with Flask and JavaScript

-In this tutorial we deploy the chatbot I created in [this](https://github.com/python-engineer/pytorch-chatbot) tutorial with Flask and JavaScript.

 This gives 2 deployment options:
 - Deploy within Flask app with jinja2 template